 We do not pay any of our officers any cash compensation.
-Rather, we pay our Manager a base management fee pursuant to the terms of the management agreement.
+Rather, we pay our Manager a base management fee and incentive fees based on performance pursuant to the terms of the management agreement.

 Our Competitive Advantages

 We believe that our competitive advantages include the following: